 - Weakness and mobility issues in the affected leg.

-- Pain is felt along the entire length of one leg, including in the foot and the toes (does not occur only in the foot).
+- Pain is felt along the entire length of one leg, including thighs, knees, ankle and toes.

 - Changes in the gait due to mobility problems caused by the pain.